Brine-Finance-Libs/brine-connector-nodejs/README.md

 - Calls refresh endpoint when token expires.
 - Typescript Types✨

 Brine Connector includes utility/connector functions which can be used to interact with the Brine API.
 It uses axios internally to handle all requests.
-It includes interceptors for handling setting JWT and re-login on token expiry.
+It includes interceptors for setting JWT and handling re-login on token expiry.

 ## Installation

-First go to the [Brine Website](https://www.brine.finance/) and create an account with your wallet.
+First, go to [Brine's Website](https://www.brine.finance/) and create an account with your wallet.

 Install from npm
 ```sh